 Best Physiotherapy Treatments For Patients To Choose

 Due to the COVID pandemic, we have all been restricted in more ways than one.
-Not being able to access family, social groups, daily services and activities have impacted the world, to say the least.
+Not being able to access family, social groups, daily services, and activities has impacted the world.
+As restrictions are starting to be lifted and we begin to emerge from lockdown, it is essential that we look after ourselves, each other and most importantly, our health.

 What are the best physiotherapy treatments I can choose from?